f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 VELOS F5OS SNMP Monitoring and Alerting
 =======================================

 SNMP support for F5OS will vary by release.
 In the intial F5OS-C 1.1.x versions SNMP support is limited to SNMP Trap support from the system controllers and chassis partitions, and **IF-MIB** support for the chassis partitions.
-F5OS v1.2.x added addtional SNMP support including Link Up/Down Traps for chassis partittions, and support for  **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.
+F5OS v1.2.x added addtional SNMP support, including Link Up/Down Traps for chassis partittions, and support for  **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.

-As of F5OS 1.2.0 the list of MIBs available are as follows:
+As of F5OS-C 1.2.0 the list of MIBs available are as follows:

 - SNMP-FRAMEWORK-MIB
 - SNMP-MPD-MIB